secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/on24/index.html.md

 ![Create a webcast screenshot](https://on24support.force.com/Support/servlet/rtaImage?eid=ka04U000000x4sp&feoid=00N4U000008YrFJ&refid=0EM4U000001eju0)

 3. Enter a title for your webcast and choose your `Present Type`.
+Keep in mind the webcast title will be used as a token on the `registration` and `reminder` emails, which are handled via On24 automatically, so make sure the title used is reader friendly.

 ![Title and present type screenshot](https://on24support.force.com/Support/servlet/rtaImage?eid=ka04U000000x4sp&feoid=00N4U000008YrFJ&refid=0EM4U000001eju5)